wehlutyk/thesis/content/3-gistr-4-results.md

 @Fig:gistr-susc-ops plots $\sigma_O$ for deletions, insertions, and replacements (on the parent side) both overall and for binned parent lengths.
 The leftmost plots show that deletions and insertions are half as likely to appear at the very beginning of utterances as they would at random, and more likely than random in the second half of utterances.
-This is similar to the well-known primacy effect in recall of word lists.
+This is consistent with the well-known primacy effect in recall of word lists.
 In this case, subjects transform much less the beginning of utterances compared to the rest.
-Replacements also feature this primacy effect to lesser extent, to which a slight recency effect is added: words at the extremities end of the utterance are slightly less replaced than non-extremity words.
+Replacements also feature this primacy effect to a lesser extent, to which a slight recency effect is added: words at the end of the utterance are slightly less replaced than non-extremity words.
 The plots at binned parent lengths show little to no variation in these patterns: mostly, the patterns are more or less marked depending on the parent sentence length (especially for replacements, which seem more uniform for short utterances), but the general behaviour is the same for different parent lengths.